About Tishomingo County

 Tourism generates revenue through Tishomingo State Park, which attracts visitors for hiking, camping, and nature study, and J.P.
 Coleman State Park on Pickwick Lake.
 The Tennessee-Tombigbee Waterway supports barge traffic and recreational boating.

 Mineral extraction, including sand and gravel operations, contributes to the economy.
 The Yellow Creek Nuclear Plant site, though never completed, represents past industrial development efforts.
-Recent economic development initiatives focus on industrial recruitment, small business support, and leveraging natural resources for sustainable tourism.
+Recent economic development initiatives focus on industrial recruitment, small business support, and using natural resources for sustainable tourism.

 Unemployment rates in Tishomingo County typically track slightly above Mississippi state averages, reflecting limited employment diversity in rural areas.
 Retail and service sectors in Iuka serve county residents and travelers along U.S. Highway 72.